rochiecuevas/shared_accommodations/Airbnb Listings Data /README.md

 ```

 ## Method
 In the `Airbnb Listings Data` folder, there are 28 csv files.
 To abide by the "Don't Repeat Yourself" (DRY) principle of software engineering, the files are not read as csv files one by one.
-Instead, the data from the different csv files are placed together as follows:
+Instead, the data from the different csv files are cleaned simultaneously as follows:
 1. Place all the csv files into a list

 ```python